50 reasons London's the world's greatest city

 You don't have to buy one of the city's muckraking tabloids to be entertained by sidewalk screamer headlines like, "How do you solve a problem like Korea?" (about North Korean nuke testing) and the Scottish Sun's immortal, "Super Caley Go Ballistic Celtic Are Atrocious," which appeared above a report on an Inverness Caledonian Thistle 3-0 victory over Celtic in 2000.

-43. Coffee no longer tastes like hot water with a brown crayon dipped in it

 In the bad old days, a London cup of joe was a nasty mug in which clumps of powder still floated.
 But there's been a flavor explosion and coffee in London can now be Italian, French, Portuguese, Scandinavian, American or Antipodean in its orientation.
 One of the best in town is at The Espresso Room, where cups are prepared with lifesaving precision.

 31-35 Great Ormond St., WC1; +44 07478 733 723